OctopusDeploy/docs/docs/how-to/record-a-performance-trace.md

 If we haven't asked for anything specific, start with a 1-5 minute recording so we can analyze it and go from there.
 :::

-1. Install dotTrace on the Octopus Server and start a free trial.
+1. Install dotTrace on the machine hosting Octopus Server
-2. Start dotTrace as an Administrator
+2. Start dotTrace as an Administrator and start a free trial (the trial can be paused after recording the trace)
 3. Start a [timeline trace](https://www.jetbrains.com/help/profiler/10.0/Concurrency_Profiling_Timeline_.html) by [attaching to the running Octopus Server process](https://www.jetbrains.com/help/profiler/10.0/Profile_Running_Process.html)
 4. When enough time has passed, take a [snapshot](https://www.jetbrains.com/help/profiler/10.0/Profiling_Guidelines__Launching_and_Controlling_the_Profiling_Process.html) using `Get Snapshot'n'Wait`
 5. Detach from the process.